2ndBillingCycle/specialsounds/README.md

  - Configure the rest of HexChat

 This plugin does not have that functionality, and so any bugs it may have can't accidentally make those things happen.

+# Hostnames

+A server *hostname*, such as `irc.tdstoragebay.com`, is the name that a particular server can be reached at.
+Hostnames are like the main part of a URL, for example, `https://google.com/login` includes the hostname of `google.com` as the server you want to connect to (in this case, for normal web browsing).

+HexChat very rarely shows hostnames, instead preferring user-assigned labels, but the server hostname is critical to the inner workings of HexChat and this plugin.

 # Motivation